datasette/nicar-2024-datasette/README.md

 - Table actions -> Configure full-text-search
 - Select `session_title` and `session_description`
 - Click the blue button

+## 5. Enriching with GPT-4

+Let's write a haiku for every NICAR session!

+- Table actions -> Enrich selected data -> AI analysis with OpenAI GPT
+- Model: `gpt-3.5-turbo` - it's very fast, cheap and writes terrible but entertaining haikus
+- Prompt: `{{ session_title }} {{ session_description }}`
+- System prompt: `Turn this into a haiku`
+- Output column: `haiku`
+- Start the enrichment

+You can use haiku column -> cog menu -> Show not-blank rows to see the haikus it has written so far.

 ## 5. Publishing a table